-Churrería La Andaluza has been around since before the Civil War, and four generations have maintained the tradition of frying fresh and delicious churros, porras, buñuelos, and potato chips.
+Churrería La Andaluza has been feeding Madrid churros since before the Civil War, with four generations maintaining the tradition of frying fresh churros, porras, buñuelos, and potato chips.
 This place is off the tourist track and serves mostly loyal locals.
-Buy some porras to go (the door on the right) or enjoy them with a hot drink in the adjoining cafe.
+Buy some to go, or eat them in the adjoining café.

 First a quick tutorial – what’s the difference between a churro and a porra?
-Well in Madrid a churro is a loop of fried dough and a regular portion would be five.
-A porra is much bigger, (about 30 cm) thicker, and straight, and if you can eat three you’ll be doing well!
+Well in Madrid a churro is a loop of fried dough and a regular portion is 5.
+A porra is much bigger, (about 30 cm) thicker, and straight and a serving is 3.
 Both are unsweetened – you can dunk them in hot chocolate or coffee or sprinkle them with sugar.
 Or just eat them hot, crispy, greasy, and delicious!